7+ Ways to Maximize Coupons on Your WordPress Site

 Every discount you give out should include an expiration date.
 This applies to general coupons you offer on the web and single-use discounts you give to individuals.

 Why should coupons expire?
 Because expirations play on your customers’ fear of missing out, which is their innate fear that they won’t get to use a resource or benefit.
 By putting an end date on your coupon offer, you push on that nerve so people feel compelled to use it before it’s unavailable.

 Of course, this only works if your expiration dates are obvious.
 Marketers used to bury their expiration dates in the fine print at the bottom of the coupon, but now we know that it’s a key piece of information that belongs right near the offer.

 When it comes to designing your offer, less is definitely more.
 Customers often find complex promotions confusing.
-Once you start introducing variations, tiers, or rules, lots of customers will…
+Once you start introducing variations, tiers, or rules, most customers will…